shakshi12/Misleading-Covid-vaccination-Tweets/README.md

   a) Traditional Classifiers - SVM, XGBoost, RF, Logistic Regression<br>
   b) AI Explainability: SHAP for feature importance.

-  Note: This dataset is released in accordance with Twitter's TOS, which allows sharing of tweet IDs and are intended for non-commercial research.
+  Note: This dataset is released in accordance with Twitter's TOS, which allows sharing of tweet IDs and are intended for non-commercial research (https://twittercommunity.com/t/policy-update-clarification-research-use-cases/87566).
+Thus, by downloading this dataset, you agree that you will not use it for commercial purposes.